Covert Comic Home Page

 Post-traumatic stress disorder – otherwise known as "first day back from vacation."

-I can neither confirm nor deny having spent the last couple of days at a well known US theme park (not CIA Headquarters) with the wife and kids.
+I can neither confirm nor deny having spent the last several days at a well known US theme park (not talking about CIA Headquarters … just this one time) with the wife and kids.

-A minor blip occurred on our first night at the hotel, when my wife and I discovered to our absolute horror that our 10-month-old baby boy had eaten a terrorist.
+A minor blip occurred on our first night at the hotel, when my wife and I discovered to our absolute panic that our 10-month-old baby boy had eaten a terrorist.

 Good thing terrorists are basically made of protein, so there should be no significant health risk to our junior spook.